PankajVirendraModi/SQL-things/Functions in SQL.md

-## Yesterday, I had an interview where I was asked the following questions:
+## Yesterday, I had an interview where I was asked the following questions SQL:
 > [!IMPORTANT]
-> 1. Can you explain the various types of functions in SQL?
+> Can you explain the various types of functions in SQL?
-> 2. What distinguishes the ETL (Extract, Transform, Load) process from Visualization tools?

 So, there are two types of functions in SQl
 ### Built-in functions: